-During ongoing chemotherapy, the patient's general condition and vital body functions should generally be checked once a week, or more frequently if necessary [11].
-Imaging follow-up examinations, preferably by computed tomography, are indicated every 6-12 weeks in order to detect negative developments of the disease in time and not to expose patients to ineffective therapies for an unnecessarily long time, or to open up the chance for more effective therapies.
+During ongoing chemotherapy, patients' general condition and vital body functions should generally be checked once a week, or more frequently if indicated [11].
+Imaging follow-up examinations, preferably by computed tomography, are indicated every 6-12 weeks in order to detect negative developments of the disease in time and not to expose patients to ineffective therapies for an unnecessarily long time, or to open up the chance of more effective therapies.